 Reducing feed intake is one of the first recognizable signs of heat stress in broilers.
 This reduced feed intake under heat stress is up to 30% of the reduced weight during heat stress.
 The main losses are associated with oxidative stress.

 With chronic heat stress, cortisol in the plasma increases, and the level of thyroid hormones decreases.
-These elevated levels of cortisol in the plasma stimulate muscle catabolism and lipid peroxidation in muscle tissue, which were isolated fr om the increased content of malondialdehyde (MDA) in the pectoral muscle of broilers.
+These elevated levels of cortisol in the plasma stimulate muscle catabolism and lipid peroxidation in muscle tissue, which was isolated from the increased content of malondialdehyde (MDA) in the pectoral muscle of broilers.

 Studies have shown that peroxide oxidation of lipids in the pectoral muscle of broilers increases under the weight of thermal stress during the last two weeks before slaughter.